jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     this_year = datetime.datetime.today().year

-  that was a lot of words, they become clearer in the chapters on :ref:`classes<everything is an object>`.
+  that was a lot of words, they become clearer in the chapters on :ref:`objects<everything is an object>`.

 ----